tigressine/shellcuts/docs/README.rst

 Here is a list of all available options/flags:

 ``-n, --new [shellcut] {follow}``
-  Create a new shellcut for the current directory.
-A follow up command can be included after the name of the shellcut.
+  Create a new shellcut for the current directory with an optional follow up command.
 ``-m, --move [shellcut]``
   Move an existing shellcut to a new directory.
 ``-d, --delete [shellcut]``